allenai/open-instruct/scripts/persona_driven_data_gen/README.md

 Note that we used `claude-3-5-sonnet-20240620` to generate python codes.

-Generated prompts and solutions are all saved in the `messages` format ready for supervised finetunig.
+All generated prompts and solutions will be saved in the `messages` format ready for supervised finetunig.